sunsingerus/site-sunsingerus/_posts/2018-05-07-ubuntu-old-kernels-use-disk-space.md

 4.4.0-112-generic
 </pre>

 Looks like we can remove old kernels.
-Let's keep couple of latest, but we can remove 4.4.0-96 4.4.0-97 4.4.0-98 kernels .
+Let's keep couple of latest, thus we can remove 4.4.0-96 4.4.0-97 4.4.0-98 kernels .

 <pre>
 user@ubuntu: sudo apt purge '*4.4.0-96*' '*4.4.0-96*' '*4.4.0-98*'